 In 1987, using the industry knowledge gained from two successful decades in the steel industry, Bill launched Trans Bay Steel Corporation with a partner.
 He serves as Vice President and Quality Assurance Manager to present day.
 The company principally manufactures piling and huge caissons for Bay Area bridges.
 Some of their notable projects have been the San Francisco Bay Bridge Piles and Expansion Joints, and retrofitting Richmond-San Rafael Bridge as well as the Golden Gate Bridge.

 Bill started Albany Steel Corporation in 1991, serving as Vice President of Purchasing and Quality Assurance Manager.
-He holds this position to present day.
 Albany Steel supplies steel, stainless steel, aluminum, and copper-nickel.
+Bill retired from Trans Bay Steel and Albany Steel in 2012.

 Kristene Hall started her career in the late 1960’s with the Young Men’s Christian Association (YMCA).
 She overcame the barrier of becoming the first female Director of Hotel and Membership within the national organization and was privileged to temporarily work in India serving as their organizer/coordinator within the hotel and membership administration.